acepilot950-creator/holbertonschool-shell/init_files_variables_and_expansions/README.md

 12-combinations : script that prints all possible combinations of two letters, except oo.

 13-print_float : script that prints a number with two decimal places, followed by a new line.

+14-decimal_to_hexadecimal : script that converts a number in variable from base 10 to base 16.